a-z-listing/a-z-listing/readme.txt

     To load the post object you need to call `$a_z_query->get_the_item_object( 'I understand the issues!' );`.
     **The argument must read exactly as written here to confirm that you understand that this might cause slowness or memory usage problems.**
     *This step is purposely omitted to save memory and try to improve performance.*

-= 1.9.2 =

-Bugfix:

-* Fix using multiple terms in the shortcode only displays results for the first term = 1.9.1 =

-Feature Request:
-Add CSS classes to letters indicating presence of posts or not:

-* `has-posts` allows styling of letters that have posts visible in the listing
-* `no-posts` allows styling of letters that do not have any posts visible in the listing

-You can use these classes to hide letters that have no posts by including the following CSS rule:
-`.az-letters ul.az-links li.no-posts {
-    display: none;
-}`

-= 1.9.0 =

-* Fix multi-column example template
-* Update multi-column styles to include display:grid support
-* Add back-to-top link
-* Add server system requirements to readme
-* Add PHP section to readme including link to API Reference

 = Previous =